yaya2devops/BETA_BachelorsDocs/README.md

-# Project Introduction and Contribution.
+# Project Introduction

-Blabla the insipiration...............
+the insipiration...............

+# Contribution
+## Improve this project